 Close-fitting, slim, less-cushioned designs provide an athletic feel under the palms.
 Some riders prefer a more sensitive, aggressive touchpoint and responsiveness.

 At the other end of the spectrum, thick and well-cushioned grips offer comfort.
-Pillowy blocks and ribs can help prevent fatigue on long, tough rides or for less experienced riders.
-Cushioning can also help support some riders if they have hand or wrist ailments.
+Pillowy blocks and ribs can help prevent fatigue on long, tough rides or more enjoyment for less experienced riders.
+Cushioning can also help support some riders with hand or wrist ailments.

 Price